gathering inside tabernacle tent from original big sunday event

 It shall be the duty of the Secretary to keep the records and minutes of the Association, communicate by email (electronic and/or postal) all notices of meetings and certify all actions taken by the Board of Directors.

-• Treasurer, Clark Gates
+• Treasurer, Greg Pinto

 The Treasurer shall prepare the annual budget in cooperation with other committees for submission to the Directors for approval.
 The Treasurer shall receive and hold the funds of the Association, shall oversee budgets as approved by the Directors, and shall review disbursement approved on the order of the Chairperson of the various committees involved, or the President.